CindyJS/lalalab-apps/README.md

 # lalalab-apps

 A collection of exhibit-ready [CindyJS](https://cindyjs.org/) applications made for the [Lalalab exhbition](https://lalalab.imaginary.org).
-These applets are supposed to be served through the [applauncher2 of IMAGINARY](IMAGINARY/applauncher2).
+These applets are supposed to be served through the [applauncher2 of IMAGINARY](https://github.com/IMAGINARY/applauncher2).

 This repository contains the exhibits of two collections: [ShowMeMusic](http://science-to-touch.com/LaLaLab/ShowMeMusic/) and [BeatBox](http://science-to-touch.com/LaLaLab/BeatBox/).

-## Installation with applauncher2
+## Installation (together with applauncher2)

-Download this repository and the [applauncher2 of IMAGINARY](IMAGINARY/applauncher2).
+Download this repository and the [applauncher2 of IMAGINARY](https://github.com/IMAGINARY/applauncher2).
 Copy the files `lalalab-apps/showmemusic.config.yml` and `lalalab-apps/beatbox.config.yml` to the folder `applauncher2/config/`.
 Put the folder `lalalab-apps` into `applauncher2`.
 This could be done through the commands:

 ```